jquery/jquery/README.md

 For Windows, you have to download and install [git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/download/).

-OS X users should install [Homebrew](https://brew.sh/).
+macOS users should install [Homebrew](https://brew.sh/).
 Once Homebrew is installed, run `brew install git` to install git, and `brew install node` to install Node.js.

 Linux/BSD users should use their appropriate package managers to install git and Node.js, or build from source